govarguz/SirahHeSpaDDA/README.md

 # SirahHeSpaDDA
-The conjuction of the MS ff technique to the HeSpaDDA algorithm
+The conjuction of the Sirah forcefield applied to Multiscale simulations with the HeSpaDDA method